kpeeters/cadabra2/paper.md

 # Summary

-Tensor field theory is an area of mathematics required in a wide range of theoretical physics problems, from general relativity to high-energy particle physics and condensed matter theory.
-Symbolic computations in this field tend to be difficult to do with mainstream computer algebra systems, because the required algorithmic functionality is often simply not avaiable, but also because the standard notation tends to hide a lot of implicit mathematical structure which cannot easily be hidden.  ``Cadabra2`` is an open source computer algebra system specifically written for the solution of tensor field theory problems.
-It enables manipulation of Lagrangians, computation of equations of motion, analysis of symmetries and so on in an interactive notebook interface, using an input format which closely resembles standard mathematical notation, combined with a familiar Python language to manipulate expressions.
+Field theory is an area of mathematics required in a wide range of theoretical physics problems, from general relativity to high-energy particle physics and condensed matter theory.
+Symbolic computations in this field tend to be difficult to do with mainstream computer algebra systems, because the required algorithmic functionality is often simply not available, but also because the standard notation tends to hide a lot of implicit mathematical structure which cannot easily be represented.  ``Cadabra2`` is an open source computer algebra system specifically written for the solution of tensor field theory problems.
+It enables manipulation of Lagrangians, computation of equations of motion, analysis of symmetries and so on in an interactive notebook interface, using an input format which closely resembles standard mathematical notation, combined with a familiar Python environment to manipulate expressions.

-The core of ``Cadabra2`` consists of a set of algorithms for tensor field theory written in C++, which are in part based on functionality of an earlier version of the software [@cadabrahep, @Peeters:2006kp].
+The core of ``Cadabra2`` consists of a set of algorithms for tensor field theory written in C++, which are in part based on functionality of an earlier version of the software [@cadabra_hep; @cadabra_cpc].
 These algorithms take care of specific tensor aspects of computer algebra, such as dummy indices, implicit coordinate dependence, implicit index lines and commutativity properties.
 All standard scalar